esimmyanmar/esimmyanmar.github.io/README.md

 This project contains proprietary software.
 Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without explicit written permission from eSIM Myanmar Company Limited.

-Built with Microsoft services.
-Deployed on Azure.
+Built with Microsoft Stack | Deployed on Azure | Powered by AI